Stephen W. Doran: Ethics Committee

 In 1989, Speaker George Keverian chose Doran to chair the House Ethics Committee.
-In 1990, the committee chose to take no action against Keverian after he admitted to hiring subordinates to do remodeling work on his house and accepting free rugs from a legislative vendor.
+In 1990, the committee took no action against Keverian after he admitted to hiring subordinates to do remodeling work on his house and accepting free rugs from a legislative vendor.
 The committee concluded that the conflict of interest law Keverian admitted to violating does not exist in the House ethics code and therefore took no disciplinary action against him.
 In 1991, the committee voted 6 to 5 to remove Kevin Fitzgerald from his position as majority whip for having accepted a $200,000 inheritance from a troubled homeless woman.
 Doran sided with two other Democrats and three Republicans in favor of sanctioning Fitzgerald.
 In 1994, the committee was on the verge of recommending the expulsion of representative John McNeil due to charges that he solicited sex from one of his former interns.
 However, Massachusetts Attorney General Scott Harshbarger and US Attorney John Pappalardo requested that the committee suspend its work due to fears that taking testimony from witnesses during a quasi-judicial hearing could jeopardize their cases (which included extortion, bribery, money laundering, and mail fraud) against McNeil.